Ballencrieff Castle

 Ballencrieff Castle, also known as Ballencrieff House, is a large tower house at Ballencrieff, East Lothian, Scotland.
 It is located three miles north west of Haddington, and one mile south of Aberlady.

 History

 The castle was built in 1507 when King James IV ordered his private secretary James Murray to build himself a fortified house at Ballencrieff.
 It was destroyed in or around 1545.

 From around 1550 to 1580 the house was owned (and presumably rebuilt) by David Borthwick, Lord Lochill who renamed it Lochill Castle.
-In 1608 the Ballencrieff estate was bought by Sir Bernard Lindsay and then to Sir Patrick Murray in 1632, In 1679 it passed to Sir Peter Wedderburn.
+In 1608 the Ballencrieff estate was bought by Bernard Lindsay of Lochhill, owner of the King's Wark, and then to Sir Patrick Murray in 1632, In 1679 it passed to Sir Peter Wedderburn.